Sony A6000 vs Panasonic FZ2500

 - More modern: Reflects 2 years and 7 months of technical progress since the A6000 launch.

-If the count of relative strengths (bullet points above) is taken as a measure, the FZ2500 emerges as the winner of the match-up (12 : 10 points).
+If the count of relative strengths (bullet points above) is taken as a measure, the FZ2500 is the clear winner of the contest (14 : 10 points).
 However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.

 Expert reviews: Sony A6000 vs Panasonic FZ2500